Wise Blood: Plot summary

 Back in town, Motes angrily watches as Holy begins to grow rich from his new ministry.
-One night he follows Holy's "prophet" as he drives home in a car resembling Motes's.
+One night he follows Holy's "prophet", who drives a car resembling Motes's.
 He runs the car off the road.
 When the man exits the car, the stronger, more forceful Motes threatens him and orders him to strip.
 The man begins to comply, but Motes is overcome by a sudden rage and repeatedly runs the man over.
 Exiting the car to ensure he is dead, Motes is startled when the dying man begins confessing his sins to Motes.

-The next day, Motes is pulled over by a strange policeman with unnaturally blue eyes, who claims to be citing him for driving without a license.
-He orders Motes to drive to a nearby cliff, orders him out of the car, then, remarking that someone without a license doesn't need a car, pushes it off the cliff.
-The incident, coupled with the false prophet's death, causes Motes to become sullen and withdrawn.
+The next day, Motes is pulled over by a policeman who claims to be citing him for driving without a license.
+He orders Motes to drive to a nearby cliff, orders him to get out and then, remarking that someone without a license does not need a car, pushes it off the cliff.
+The incident, coupled with the prophet's death, causes Motes to become sullen and withdrawn.
 Motes purchases a tin bucket and sack of quicklime and returns to the boarding house.
-Completing the action that Hawks couldn't finish, he blinds himself with the quicklime.
+Completing the action that Hawks could not finish, Motes blinds himself.

 During an extended period of living as an ascetic at the boarding house, he begins walking around with barbed wire wrapped around his torso and sharp rocks and pebbles in his shoes.
 After paying for his room and board, he throws away any remaining money from his military pension.
 Believing that Motes has gone insane, the landlady, Mrs. Flood, hatches a plot to marry him, collect on his pension, and have him committed to an insane asylum.
 In attempting to seduce Motes, Mrs. Flood instead falls in love with him.
-After she suggests to Motes that they marry and she care for him, Motes wanders off into a thunderstorm.
+After she suggests to Motes that they marry and she care for him, he wanders off into a thunderstorm.

 Motes is found three days later, lying in a ditch and suffering from exposure.
 Angry at being asked to return what they believe is a mentally ill indigent, one of the cops who find Motes strikes him in the head with his baton.
-Motes dies in the police car on his way back to the boarding house.
-When the dead Motes is presented to Mrs. Flood, she mistakenly thinks he is still alive.
-She has him placed in bed and cares for his lifeless corpse, telling him he can live with her for as long as he likes, free of charge.
-Looking into his empty eye sockets, Mrs. Flood thinks she sees a light twinkling inside them.
+Motes dies in the police car en route to the boarding house.
+When the body is presented to Mrs. Flood, she mistakenly thinks he is still alive.
+She has Motes placed in bed and cares for his corpse, telling him he can live with her for as long as he likes, free of charge.